Skip to main content

 Gallaudet University

-Deaf students, faculty, and alumni use Gallaudet University (the world's only university designed for Deaf and hard of hearing people) to learn, teach, and research in ASL without the compensations that hearing institutions impose, after spending 124 years fighting to lead the institution that hearing people built for them.
+Deaf students, faculty, and alumni use Gallaudet University, the world's only university that designs all programs and services for Deaf and hard of hearing students, to learn, teach, and research in American Sign Language without the compensations that hearing institutions impose, after spending 124 years fighting to lead the institution that hearing people built for them.

 What it is